SanderMertens/flecs/docs/FlecsScriptTutorial.md

   }
 ```

-Let's disect what this code does:
+Let's dissect what this code does:
 - Create a `pillars` entity
 - Create it at position `y: $height/2` so pillars don't sink into the ground
 - With `$pillar_count` pillars on the x axis